BrucePerens/ws_client/README.md

    # Is the connection open?
    is_open? : Bool
 ```

+The connection is automatically closed in the `finalize` method of your class.
+This will gracefully close the WebSocket when your application exits, or when
+your class is garbage-collected.

 You can implement less-often-used methods which mirror those in WebSocket.
 But
 the underlying software in `WebSocket` will answer pings with pongs, even if